 "Cleeves is an amazing mystery writer and I strongly encourage you to check out this series and Cleeves' earlier works."

-Read@MPL (Milwaukee Public Library blog)
+Read@MPL (Milwaukee Public Library blog, via the Internet Archive)